Laravel Email Testing: Mailtrap vs. Other Options

 Mailtrap Email Testing

-One of the stand-out features of Email Testing is its HTML Check feature.
+One of the stand-out features of Mailtrap Email Testing is its HTML Check feature.
 Using it, you can see how supported by top email clients the HTML/CSS in your emails is.
 This information is crucial for knowing what percentage of your recipients will see your email in its true form (the way you want it to be seen) and how many will see HTML/CSS code poorly rendered by their email client.

 And considering that unsupported HTML/CSS is not the only issue your emails could have, Email Testing also provides you with a tool for testing your email content spam score, as well as checking the presence of your domain on blacklists.